-It is preferred that UNM -Taos faculty, staff and students who are the victim of, or witness to, any crime on the UNM-Taos Campus to accurately and promptly report incidents to UNM-Taos 575.737.6215.
+It is preferred that UNM -Taos faculty, staff and students who are the victim of, or witness to, any crime on the UNM-Taos Campus to accurately and promptly report incidents to UNM-Taos Security 575-779-8751.
 In addition, reports can also be made to the:

-- Office of Equal Opportunity (OEO) 505.277.5251 All members of the UNM community including faculty, staff, students and visitors can report hate crimes, sexual misconduct, stalking, domestic violence, dating violence and other discrimination-based incidents to any professional staff member with OEO. - Local police department if you are not located on the UNM-Taos Campus. - Director of Business Operations at 575.737.6288 or 575.737.6215 All members of the UNM community including faculty staff, students and visitors can report crimes to the Director of Business Operations.
+- Office of Equal Opportunity (OEO) 505-277-5251 All members of the UNM community including faculty, staff, students and visitors can report hate crimes, sexual misconduct, stalking, domestic violence, dating violence and other discrimination-based incidents to any professional staff member with OEO. - Local police department if you are not located on the UNM-Taos Campus. - Facilities Service Manager at 575-737-6273 or Security 575.779-8751.
+All members of the UNM community including faculty, staff, students and visitors can report crimes to the Facilities Services Manger.